Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-mlla-overview.md

 - That contains working XXE syntax
 - Targeting the exact domain that triggers detection

-MLLA does all of this systematically in a single generator that adapts its approach based on what it learns about the target. **This is exactly why MLLA contributed 7 unique POVs in AIxCC** – vulnerabilities that required this kind of strategic, format-aware thinking to discover.
+MLLA does all of this systematically in a single generator that adapts its approach based on what it learns about the target.
+This strategic approach proved itself in competition – contributing 7 unique vulnerabilities that required exactly this kind of format-aware, intelligent exploration to discover.

-## Two Modes, One System
+## The Tactical Advantage: Two-Mode Operation

-MLLA operates in two complementary modes that work together to maximize vulnerability discovery:
+But MLLA isn't just one monolithic system.
+It's designed with tactical flexibility – operating in two complementary modes depending on the situation:

 ### 🚀 **Standalone Mode: Fast and Broad**
 When you need to quickly explore a new codebase, MLLA's standalone mode kicks into action.
 It: